 Tampa Bay Buccaneers

 Left tackle spot is a mess for the Buccaneers as Donovan Smith has struggled a lot there, but the club didn't sign anyone.
 Right guard J.R.
 Sweezy got released so rookie Alex Cappa is expected to take the position.
 Center Ryan Jensen was signed as an upgrade to the front.

 They have two edge runners as well.
 Vinny Curry and Jason Pierre-Paul were both signed as free agents.
 These two should be combined together with Noah Spence who has great potential.

 New Orleans Saints

 They also found major upgrades in their defensive line as cornerback Marshon Lattimore proved to be a great addition to the squad.
 He is set to start across from Ken Crawley who is a solid player as well.

-Lucky for them, the side still has Cameron Jordan who will be a great threat, while the Saints have signed Marcus Davenport to overcome the problem with Okafor's injury.
+Kenny Vaccaro is gone from the roster.
+Patrick Robinson was signed as a replacement and in case he starts playing at expected level.
+Lucky for them, the side still has Cameron Jordan who will be a great threat, while they signed Marcus Davenport to overcome the problem with Okafor's injury.

 San Francisco 49ers